asga 4 weeks ago

-Boosted on a fast blade probably the best 729 rubber for the plastic ball era. kourosz' review above is very accurate and thorough, although I find the flat hit smashes very fast and feel no speed limit disadvantage in this respect.
+Boosted on a fast blade (carbon or wood type depends on playing style) probably the best 729 rubber for the plastic ball era. kourosz' review is very accurate and thorough, although I find the flat hit smashes very fast when boosted and feel no speed limit disadvantage in this respect.
 Battle 2 is surprisingly light considering its sponge density.
 I had some fears it would be as heavy as 729-08 or DHS Hurricane NEO 2, but I was totally wrong, This is an advantage for most players.
 Battle 2 is e.g. much lighter and way better in all respects than 729-08 and likely 729-08 es too.
 Battle 2 requires full commitment and determination of all shots, but then you get much reward.
-My Battle 2 has the same characteristics after 1.5 months but then I protect it in plastic and clean the surface very often.
+Battle 2 will keep the same characteristics if I protected in thin plastic and if the surface is cleaned very often with a clean new kitchen wipe sponge just used for that purpose.
 The rubber is a favorite due to its overall character of adaption to poly balls, low price -->change often, nice cunning and diving loops, nasty kicks on slow loops, fast enough overall, huge back spin possible on e.g. serves which gives many "easy" points.
 Battle 2 is very enjoyable and a great if you like Chinese polyball era rubbers.

 kourosz on 5/13/2016